 Before coming here to speak with you, I spoke with a DOL workers comp expert about what she thought I should speak to you about today.
 She said, “I believe the most helpful thing would be to share and reinforce with them how important it is to keep a file with all their correspondence with and from DOL, starting with the CA-1 or CA-2 all the way to everything.”
 Do you know how often we hear, “I don’t know my claim number.
 I don’t have any of the paperwork.
 I don’t have it.”
 That’s why we make a copy of every document and give it to our patients before they leave our offices—because we know how important it is.
 We’re here to serve you.
 Speaking of having the right documentation, do you know which forms you need to use?

-go to link Know Your Forms
+Know Your Forms

 For most of you, you’ll have to know about three different forms: form CA-1, form CA-2, and form CA-17.
 The Difference between CA-1 and CA-2 is simple: